 A Study to Evaluate the Anti-inflammatory Effects of Letermovir (Prevymis) in Adults With Human Immunodeficiency Virus (HIV)-1 and Asymptomatic Cytomegalovirus (CMV) Who Are on Suppressive Antiretroviral Therapy, Plus Its Effect on Chronic Inflammation, HIV Persistence and Other Clinical Outcomes.

-This is a placebo-controlled study, conducted at US sites to evaluate the anti-inflammatory effectiveness of the study drug letermovir in adults with HIV and asymptomatic cytomegalovirus (CMV) who are on antiretroviral therapy (ART)-mediated suppression.
-Participants will be randomly assigned to receive either letermovir or placebo, once daily, for 48 weeks, followed by 12 weeks of observation on ART alone.
+This is an open-label, controlled study, conducted at US sites to evaluate the anti-inflammatory effectiveness of the study drug letermovir in adults with HIV and asymptomatic cytomegalovirus (CMV) who are on antiretroviral therapy (ART)-mediated suppression.
+Participants will be randomly assigned to receive either letermovir once daily or no anti-CMV treatment, for 48 weeks.

-This is a phase 2, randomized, open-label, placebo-controlled, multicenter trial to evaluate the anti-inflammatory efficacy of letermovir, administered once daily for 48 weeks in adults with HIV and asymptomatic CMV, who are on ART-mediated suppression.
-Participants will be randomized 1:1 to receive either letermovir or placebo.
-A futility analysis will be performed after the first 40 participants, who have started study treatment, reach their 8-week study visit.
+This is a phase 2, randomized, open-label, controlled, multicenter trial to evaluate the anti-inflammatory efficacy of letermovir, administered once daily for 48 weeks in adults with HIV and asymptomatic CMV, who are on ART-mediated suppression.
+Participants will be randomized 1:1 to receive either letermovir or no anti-CMV treatment.
+A futility analysis will be performed after the first 40 participants to initiate study treatment reach their 8-week study visit.
 Study enrollment will be paused after the 40th participant starts treatment until the results of the futility analysis have been considered.

-HIV Infections Cytomegalovirus Acquired Immunodeficiency Syndrome Inflammation Letermovir Combination ART
+HIV Infections Cytomegalovirus CMV Acquired Immunodeficiency Syndrome Inflammation Letermovir Letermovir 240 MG Oral Tablet Letermovir 480 MG Oral Tablet Combination ART

 You can join if…